The Mirror Gym All Over Your Instagram Is An Introvert's Dream

-Imagine that you roll up early to your favorite dance cardio class only to find that the place is packed.
-You scurry to the back corner, because it's the only place where you can actually see yourself in the mirror.
-When class starts, some jerk stands right in front of you, ruining your view.
-You want to go home, but you've already paid the $34 for the class, so you spend the rest of the hour bitterly bouncing to the music.
+Picture this: you roll up early to your favourite HIIT class only to find that the place is packed.
+You scurry to the back, right in the corner, as it's the only place where you can actually see yourself in the mirror.
+When the class starts, someone stands right in front of you, ruining your view.
+You want to go home, but you've already paid the £20, so you grin and bear it for the rest of the hour.

 Advertisement